Long Live Batta The God

 During that period, Cambatta pursued a spiritual awakening which resulted in a new way of being and his evolutionary Smoke & Mirrors mixtape collection.
 Smoke and Mirrors: The Porchwas released in January 2013, while The Womb and The Crackbaby came in 2015.
 The projects showcased an insightful, intriguing contextualization of his upbringing which was in part stimulated by the use of mushrooms, marijuana, and other mind-altering substances.

 By late 2015, Cambatta had reached a new plateau as an artist, becoming an affirmation of hip-hop's illuminatory power.
 He was performing for fellow truth seekers and intellectuals throughout the country.
 That ascension spurred his move from Florida to the mecca of New York in order to take his career even further.
 2016 saw the release of Smoke & Mirrors DMT (Definitive Metagod Triology), a collection of the best songs from his beloved trilogy and previously unreleased songs.

 New York's thriving conscious community further influenced his artistry.
 In 2017, he collaborated with producer Black Magik for The Holy Ghost EP.
 The EP was a majestic exploration of the universe and Kemetic science that was recognized as one of the top projects of the year by Complex.

-The Holy Ghost showcased a mastery of lyricism and the ever-expanding gulf of mystical knowledge that makes Cambatta one of the best conscious rappers in hip-hop – and one of the most conceptually ambitious.
-Cambatta looks to take his career to an even higher level with the release of his upcoming LSD album, which is set to be released in 2019.
+The Holy Ghost showcased a mastery of lyricism and the ever-expanding gulf.of mystical knowledge that makes Cambatta one of the best conscious rappers in hip-hop – and one of the most conceptually ambitious.
+The EP was followed up by Camballah Volume 1 in 2018 and Holy Ghost 2 in 2019.
+Cambatta looks to take his career to an even higher level with the release of his long-awaited LSD album, which is set to be released in 2020.